 A CRM allows businesses to build productive relationships with their customers and acts as a single source of truth for their customer interactions across multiple touchpoints.
 As a result, it simplifies customer communications, improves sales efforts, optimizes business processes, and drives business strategy.

 But why is CRM essential for sales?
-It becomes evident when you dive deeper into the Meta report on the status of SMBs.
-While globally, there is an increase in the number of SMBs reporting higher or steady sales, simultaneously, there’s a significant drop in sales in the South Asia region.
+It becomes evident when you dive deeper into the Meta report on the status of growing businesses.
+While globally, there is an increase in the number of growing businesses reporting higher or steady sales, simultaneously, there’s a significant drop in sales in the South Asia region.
 This data is consistent with the region’s reduced usage of digital tools as the physical stores and markets opened after the pandemic.

 Using digital tools, such as a CRM, gives small businesses the edge they need when competing for the limited attention of a distracted consumer.

 Enjoyed this article?
 Unlock more CRM tips and tricks by visiting our website